vikkup/WellBeing/README.md

 The app has many features designed to gauge the mental health of someone and to act upon it through the use of tried and tested methods of improving said health.

+The application was written in Swift and the backend was hosted on Google Firebase.